Stone

 Living Thunder

-My throat feels tight and heavy, and I’m short of breath.
+My throat feels tight and heavy, and I’m suddenly short of breath.

-I focus on the area to relax it, and let the stuck energy move again, but I suddenly stop.
+I focus on the tension, planning to dissolve it, but then I stop.

 I look at my body with energy eyes.